govhealth/PostpartumTOC/input/pagecontent/index.md

 - [Health Resources and Services Administration (HRSA) Uniform Data System (UDS)](https://data.hrsa.gov/topics/healthcenters/uds);
 - [HRSA Uniform Data System Plus (UDS+)](https://www.fhir.org/guides/hrsa/uds-plus/).

-Through the completion of a federal measure scan white paper and in conversation with clinical and data informatics subject matter experts (SMEs), measures and data elements identified support a Postpartum TOC use case.
+These sources were supplemented with a federal measure environment scan and discussions with clinical and data informatics subject matter experts (SMEs) to ensure data elements identified supported a Postpartum TOC use case.
 This supports the objective of the USCDI+ Maternal Health domain, and the USCDI+ program more broadly, and existing Federal reporting programs and measures.

-Developing use cases for the USCDI+ MH domain with the inputs described above will help to establish data standards for data elements that are readily available and captured, for exchange via health IT in a clinical setting.
+Developing use cases for the USCDI+ MH domain with the inputs described above will help to establish data standards for data elements that are readily available and captured for exchange via health IT in a clinical setting.
 With established use cases, the evaluation and validation of new data elements can occur through federal and industry engagement and pilots.
 Use cases will also include user guides and implementation guidance to provide directions on how to utilize the data elements for data capture and exchange.
 Currently, the USCDI+ Maternal Health domain only contains the Postpartum TOC use case, however, additional use cases may be developed in the future to support maternal health clinical care, research, and billing.

 ### How to Read This Guide
 This IG is divided into several sub-pages which are listed at the top of each page in the menu bar.
 Alternatively, users may access the FHIR IG table of contents in the footer of the webpage in the links menu.
 - [Home](index.md): Introduction and supplemental information, such as relationships with other FHIR IGs and intended audience
-- [Background](background.md): Background on the Postpartum TOC Use Case
+- [Background](background.md): Background on the Postpartum TOC use case
-- [Specifications](spec.md): Summary tables of USCDI+ Maternal Health data elements and mappings to HL7 FHIR profiles and FHIR endpoints
+- [Specifications](spec.md): Summary tables of USCDI+ Maternal Health data elements and mappings to HL7 FHIR profiles and FHIR data elements
 - [Guidance](guidance.md): Information on the library’s relation to US Core, conformance, and specific use cases pertaining to the FHIR IG
 - [FHIR Artifacts](profiles-extensions.md): A list of the FHIR artifacts (profiles, extensions, value sets, code systems, and examples) defined as part of this guide
-- [Use Case Examples](examples.md): Examples using FHIR resources specified by the FHIR IG
+- [Examples](examples.md): Examples using FHIR resources specified by the FHIR IG
 - [Downloads](downloads.md): Links to downloadable artifacts
 - [Change Log](change-log.md): Log of FHIR IG changes between versions

 ### Relationships with Other FHIR IGs
-This IG builds upon the [US Core FHIR IG 6.1.0](https://hl7.org/fhir/us/core/STU6.1/) when possible to ensure alignment with national interoperability standards and regulatory requirements.
-US Core FHIR IG 6.1.0, which defines standardized FHIR profiles for data elements required by the U.S. Core Data for Interoperability (USCDI), is foundational for Certified Health Information Technology (IT) exchange under the 21st Century Cures Act.
+This IG builds upon the [US Core FHIR IG 6.1.0](https://hl7.org/fhir/us/core/STU6.1/) when feasible to ensure alignment with national interoperability standards and regulatory requirements.
+US Core FHIR IG 6.1.0, which defines standardized FHIR profiles for data elements required by the U.S. Core Data for Interoperability (USCDI), is foundational for Certified Health Information Technology (IT) exchange under the [21st Century Cures Act](https://www.federalregister.gov/documents/2020/05/01/2020-07419/21st-century-cures-act-interoperability-information-blocking-and-the-onc-health-it-certification).

 By leveraging US Core profiles when possible:
-- It ensures that the majority of profiles within this FHIR IG are compatibility with Office of the National Coordinator for Health Information Technology (ONC) -certified health IT systems; and
+- It ensures that the majority of profiles within this FHIR IG are compatibility with Office of the National Coordinator for Health Information Technology (ONC) Certified Health IT - note: ONC was renamed The Assistant Secretary for Technology Policy (ASTP); and
 - It minimizes the need for custom development by adopting widely implemented FHIR patterns.

 For USCDI+ Maternal Health Postpartum TOC data elements that are not supported by the US Core FHIR IG 6.1.0, the FHIR IG either a) leverages an existing non-US Core FHIR IG or b) specifies new implementation guidance that is unique to this FHIR IG.
 Readers should review the Specifications tab to identify if an USCDI+ Maternal Health Postpartum TOC data element is mapped as a: